 Poppins will continue to faithfully take the voices of our customers to heart, and strive to improve its services to the highest possible standards of quality.

-About President Nakamura
+About Noriko Nakamura

 Noriko Nakamura started her career as an announcer at Asahi Television, one of the leading broadcasting companies in Japan.
 In 1985, she established and became chair of the Japan Association for Female Executives (JAFE).
 In 1987, Noriko founded Jafi Services, the predecessor of Poppins.